Testing

 What should I do if I am interested in taking the test?

 - Talk with your counselor and let them know you are interested.
 Discuss if it would make sense for you to take the test.
-If you decide to participate, please contact the Dean of Students.
+If you decide to participate, please contact Patrick Gai.

 What is the cost of the test?